aabbtree77/esp32-vpn/README.md

 Considering RDC, RustDesk could be an interesting OSS alternative.
 However, it is a complex "all in one" system, and this is a Rust world, also AGPL...
 There are also minor-looking issues such as [doubts](https://news.ycombinator.com/item?id=29479503) about its server component and "Web2ish hole punching"?

-The answer at the moment seems to be [Hyprspace](https://github.com/hyprspace) which is a minimal, Apache-licensed way just to tap into a remote computer with ssh.
-It uses go-libp2p MIT-licensed stack centered around IPFS.
-Does it always work though?!
+My choice is [Hyprspace](https://github.com/hyprspace/hyprspace/issues/94) or [EdgeVPN](https://github.com/mudler/edgevpn/issues/25).
+Both codes rely on the go-libp2p MIT-licensed stack centered around IPFS.
+They aim at a hard problem without losing a focus: The ability to tap into a remote PC under NAT layers directly, in the P2P way.
+Do they always work though?!
 TBC...

 ## Some Photos